 This page is being set up for those seeking help in Eastington, Gloucestershire GL10 during the Coronavirus crisis.

-If you are self-isolating and stuck for help please call the Eastington Coronavirus volunteers’ help line:-
+If you are self-isolating and stuck for help please call the Eastington Coronavirus volunteers’ help line, and leave a message:-

 The Farm Shop is offering free delivery to the over 70’s of orders over £10 Phone 01453 823655